-Soldiers Pass Trail is a moderate trail that offers sweeping views of the Red Rocks, unique geology, hidden caves, hidden arches, and finally, US Calvary history.
+Soldiers Pass Trail is a moderate trail offering sweeping views of the Red Rocks, unique geology, caves, arches, and, finally, US Calvary history.
 It’s a great hike.
 We love this trail; the red cliffs in the wilderness are breathtaking.
-The trail is well-marked, so you don’t have to worry, enjoy the views.
+The trail is well-marked, so you don’t have to worry.
+Enjoy the views.
 It’s for sure one of the best Sedona hikes.

 The trail takes you through a spectacular canyon landscape.
-You hike through past the giant sinkhole – Devils Kitchen, along with the Seven Sacred Pools, up to Soldier’s Arch, and then up 509 feet atop Brins Mesa.
+You hike past the giant sinkhole – Devil’s Kitchen, along with the Seven Sacred Pools, up to Soldier’s Arch, then up 509 feet atop Brins Mesa.

-But for us, the most scenic and photographic spot is Seven Sacred Pools, which is an important religious site for the local Indigenous population.
+But for us, the most scenic and photographic spot for us is Seven Sacred Pools, an important religious site for the local Indigenous population.
 During the wet season, the pools look like waterfalls.